 The current foci of CSSP projects in Bosnia and Herzegovina are:

 - Enabling and supporting citizen dialog on sensitive issues through narrative mediation in the municipalities of Prozor-Rama and Gornji Vakuf-Uskoplje which, in its first phase, resulted in a book collecting “Stories of Leaving and Returning” that can be downloaded here;

-- School mediation that is being implemented in six vocational secondary schools in Mostar and for which a manual was created that can be downloaded here.
+- School mediation that is being introduced to teachers, paedagogues, and students of and implemented in twenty elementary and vocational secondary schools in Mostar and for which a manual was created that can be downloaded here.

-For 2021, CSSP intends to initiate a dialog activity/platform in Mostar—where local elections were finally held in 2020 after 8 years of suspended democracy—and contribute in this way to restoring and strengthening the constructive communication between citizens and local authorities.
+Besides, CSSP continues to support dialog activities in Mostar—where local elections were finally held in 2020 after 8 years of suspended democracy—and contribute in this way to restoring and strengthening the constructive communication between citizens and local authorities.

 More than 25 years after the war (1992–95), Bosnia and Herzegovina (BiH) is still facing severe political and societal challenges in its post-conflict development.
 Based on the Dayton Peace Agreement that ended the war, Bosniaks, Serbs, and Croats were defined as “constituent people” in the state of Bosnia and Herzegovina, the territory of which has been divided into Republika Srpska, the B&H Federation (of Croats and Bosniaks) with its ten cantons, and Brčko District.
 Abundant administrative and political structures, as well as complex rules defining political representation based on ethnic affiliation, have major consequences in all parts of public life.
 For the appointment of administrative, political, and often professional functions, ethnic (i.e. party) affiliation is frequently a decisive criterium.